vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 because it materializes attention matrix for each batch input.

 The second place takes the Lambda Layer.
-For entire batch it requires \\( n^2 \\).
+For entire batch it requires only \\( n^2 \\) time and space.
 The savings come from positional embeddings having \\( n^2 \\) time and space size, but being the same for entire batch.

 The first places takes the Performer.
 The Performer is time and space is linear both in batch size and sequence length \\( n \\).
-Additional time speed up in performer may come from adoption of relu replacing the exponential in the kernel softmax approximation.
+Additional time speed up in performer may come from replacing the exponential with Relu in the kernel softmax approximation.

 ## How Lambda Layer Performs Compared to Self-Attention and Performer?